LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ---

 ### VOP Templates and Examples
-This section contains templates and examples to be used when interacting with the VOP framework.
+This section provides templates and examples for effective interaction with the VOP framework.

 #### VOP Definition Template